H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 ## 0.7.7
 Optimize the drag logic of the canvas to move more smoothly.
 ## 0.7.6
-The custom globalconfig function on the right is changed to the custom type
+The custom rightglobalcustom type on the right is changed to the function passed in config
 ## 0.7.5
 Change the roller direction.
 ## 0.7.4